-Over the past 10 years, ISDA and the derivatives market have focused a great deal of attention on the implementation of postcrisis reforms, including mandatory clearing, margin requirements and capital regulations, as well as the operational opportunities created by technology.
+Over the past 10 years, ISDA and the derivatives market have focused a great deal of attention on the implementation of post-crisis reforms, including mandatory clearing, margin requirements and capital regulations, as well as the operational opportunities created by technology.

-It is easy to forget that, from the outset of ISDA's existence, substantial effort was required in promoting law reforms particularly those that enable the recognition of close-out netting.
+It is easy to forget that, from the outset of ISDA's existence, substantial effort was required in promoting law reforms - particularly those that enable the recognition of close-out netting.
 This underpins much of the risk and regulatory capital management that has today become second nature to financial institutions around the world.
 It is also easy not to appreciate that this law reform work continues today, especially in emerging markets, and remains an important part of ISDA's mission.
-Countries in which ISDA has recently undertaken this work include Croatia, Russia and Ukraine.
+Countries in which ISDA has recently undertaken this work include India, Ukraine, Croatia, Nigeria and the United Arab Emirates.